In the high school class of 2009, Rivals.com ranked 95 offensive tackles. Eric Fisher wasn't one of them.

 On Thursday night, he was the first overall selection of the NFL draft, by the Kansas City Chiefs.

 Fisher was a two-star, unranked recruit.
-He was a skinny offensive tackle (Rivals listed him at 260 pounds, but Fisher said he was 230) who had scholarship offers from Central Michigan and Eastern Michigan, and that's it.
+He was skinny offensive tackle (Rivals listed him at 260 pounds, but Fisher said he was 230) who had scholarship offers from Central Michigan and Eastern Michigan, and that's it.
 He said at the combine he talked to Michigan State and Purdue about walking on and "neither of them really wanted anything to do with me."

-He played in the MAC, which has never had a player drafted higher than No. 7 overall, the spot Marshall quarterback Byron Leftwich was selected.
+He played in the MAC, which that has never had a player drafted higher than No. 7 overall, the spot Marshall quarterback Byron Leftwich was selected.
 Every football fan knew about Andrew Luck, Cam Newton, Sam Bradford and Matthew Stafford before they were top overall picks.
 How many of you have ever seen Fisher play a game?
 OK, Central Michigan fans can put your hands down.
 Fans of other MAC teams and everyone who was snowed in when CMU played in the Little Caesars Pizza Bowl last December can too.
 Yep, not too many of you.

 Most top NFL picks are stars well before they're drafted.
 Fisher might have been able to walk through Times Square to the draft and not be recognized.